Bsrichawla/bsrichawla.github.io/README.md

 This project investigates the clinical, neurological, and laboratory markers in hospitalized COVID-19 patients based on a retrospective study of 1248 inpatients.
 A multivariate logistic regression analysis was completed using SAS.
 Key findings reveal that 31% of patients were admitted to the ICU, with a higher prevalence of male and older individuals.
 Neurological symptoms were observed in 41.74% of the cases, affecting the central nervous system.
 A mortality rate of 25.16% was noted, significantly higher among ICU-admitted patients.
 Elevated levels of specific biomarkers like white blood cell count, ferritin, and lactate dehydrogenase were associated with ICU admission.
 The study underscores the importance of these markers in predicting morbidity, ICU admission, and mortality, offering valuable insights for effective COVID-19 management.

-A subroup analysis of 387 patients admitted to the ICU was conducted.
+A subgroup analysis of 387 patients admitted to the ICU was conducted.
 Nearly half (48.5%) of the ICU patients succumbed to COVID-19.
 Factors that contributed to increased mortality included being 60 years of age or older, impaired consciousness, lung disease, elevated international normalized ratio (INR) and elevated blood urea nitrogen (BUN) levels.
 Surprisingly, symptoms such as dizziness/lightheadedness, myalgia, and headache were associated with a higher likelihood of survival.
 Additionally, elevated D-dimer and aspartate aminotransferase (AST) levels, as well as lymphopenia, were more commonly observed in deceased patients.
 ![Table](assets/table1.jpg)

 ## Meta Analysis: Neuromyelitis Optica Spectrum Disorder (NMOSD) and Breast Cancer